-In response to the COVID-19 pandemic, Manchester UMC is re-framing its ministries for the foreseeable future.
-As much as possible, we will continue to live out our promise to be the church through “our prayers, our presence, our gifts, our service, and our witness,” but we’ll need to do so in new and creative ways.
-Church Online is a resource to help us do that.
-It will be updated regularly.
+In response to the COVID-19 pandemic, Manchester UMC is moving its ministries to online wherever possible.
+We will continue to live out our promise to be the church through “our prayers, our presence, our gifts, our service, and our witness.”

-Click on the headers below to reveal the content underneath each category.
+Click on the headers below for more details underneath each category.

 Rev. Andy Bryan will lead daily prayer at 2:30 p.m. each day from his personal Facebook profile.
 Tune in and pray with us.

 Our Prayer Team prays every Tuesday at 9:30 a.m. from their homes.
 We would like to pray for your specific needs during this unsettled time.
 Please send us a prayer request.

 Looking for a new spiritual prayer practice?
 The Shared Streets Ministry is sharing its small chanting book with excerpts from the United Methodist Hymnal.
 There is a printable view and a device view available.
 Here is a short video of Rev. Winter Hamilton teaching how to chant.

 Stephen Ministry We have over 20 trained Stephen Ministers available by phone to the congregation and community.
 These folks can provide spiritual and emotional support during difficult life situations such as loss of a job, a serious illness, loss of a loved one, etc. If you or a loved one needs this service, contact Carolyn Langston 314-409-3729.

 In your own prayer time, please remember those directly affected by COVID-19, our healthcare workers, government officials, your neighbors, and our church.

 Worship services will be live-streamed at 9:30 a.m.
 (Modern) and 11 a.m.
 (Traditional) on Sundays from Manchester UMC’s Facebook page.